ScottKillen/scotts-tweaks/README.md

 - Growables (saplings, etc.) plant themselves if possible.
 - Clay generates in the overworld (not just in lake bottoms).
 - Squid and bat spawning can be reduced or disabled.
+- Endermen drop the blocks they are carrying when they die.

 [Contributing](#contributing)